openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/fasciculusOfBrain
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Fasciculus of brain' is a nerve fasciculus and central nervous system cell part cluster.
-It is part of the brain and white matter.
+   :definition: Is a nerve fasciculus and central nervous system cell part cluster.
+Is part of the brain and the white matter. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0005838) ('is_a' and 'relationship')]
-   :description: A fascicle that is part of a brain.
+   :description: A fascicle that is part of a brain. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0005838)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0727527
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0005838#fasciculus-of-brain
    :name: fasciculus of brain